mfahadgull77/Optimizing-MSD-using-CNN-auto-Encoder/README.md

 ---

 ## Usage
+### Dataset Accessibility
+A small sample dataset has been uploaded for experimental purposes, allowing users to test and validate the model setup and performance.
+If you require the complete dataset for in-depth experimentation or research, you may request it by contacting the corresponding author at the email [zhangtao@tju.edu.cn](zhangtao@tju.edu.cn).
+Access to the full dataset will be granted upon request.
 ### Prepare the Dataset
 The dataset contains multispectral images at various wavelengths (e.g., 600nm, 620nm, 670nm, and 760nm).
 Organize the dataset as follows: